 There are many different types of care available that can help you to live more comfortably and independently.
-Getting help at the right time can help improve your quality of life and allow you to continue enjoying life, plan ahead and make choices that are right for you.
+Getting help at the right time can help improve your quality of life.
+Allowing you to continue enjoying life, plan ahead and make choices that are right for you.

-Abuse can take many different forms.
-It can be emotional, physical, sexual, financial, discriminatory, psychological, organisational, domestic, neglect, self neglect or modern slavery.
+Please report any abuse in Newcastle.
+Abuse can be emotional, physical, sexual, financial, discriminatory, exploitation, psychological, organisational, domestic, neglect, self neglect or modern slavery.

 Advocacy is where someone helps you to get your views and opinions heard.
 They can support you to access services if you are unable to do so by yourself.

-is paid to people over 16 and who spend at least 35 hours a week caring for someone with substantial care needs.
+Carer’s allowance is paid to people over 16 and who spend at least 35 hours a week caring for someone and they get certain benefits

 Care homes can provide accommodation with either personal or nursing care, depending upon your needs.
 They vary in size and in the facilities that they provide.